a math equation

-One of the biggest deterrents we see with potential nursing students is the requirements for math and science.
+One of the biggest challenges I’ve noticed among individuals considering nursing school is the math and science requirements.

-These are often classes which require a different type of studying and learning process and can seem very intimidating.
+These courses often involve a different type of learning process that can be daunting and overwhelming.

 Do I Have to Be Good at Math and Science?